aadityachapagain/aadityachapagain.github.io/content/articles/distributed_training_slurm.md

 ```bash
 $ cd slurm-gcp
 ```
 3. Configure the Slurm Deployment YAML file.
 Provide information that suits your needs.
-There are plenty more paramters available, they can be found in SchedMD's GitHub repository.
+There are plenty more parameters available, they can be found in SchedMD's GitHub repository.
 Below is the script that was sufficient for my needs.

 ```yaml